 Shopify’s solutions aren’t ideal either.
 There is an expensive app to enable multiple languages.
 Or you could splash out $2000 a month on Shopify Plus which gives you 3 languages.
 Either ways, it’s gonna cost you.
 However, their backend is available in French, German, Japanese, Italian, Brazilian Portuguese, and Spanish along with English.

 9 SEO & SSL

 Unless you focus on advertising for marketing, chances are you’ll want people to find you through search engines.
 This is why SEO is super important in a field as competitive as online sales.

 With SSL, that’s not even an option: you should really have it enabled for payments.
 It adds a layer of trust between you and users (and helps with SEO too).

-Check this article for a complete Shopify SEO guide.
-So below is what you get for different options with Volusion Vs Shopify.
+Check our complete Shopify SEO guide for more detailed information.
+But below is a summary of what you get for different options with Volusion Vs Shopify.

 |Customize Page Title||Available||Available|